-Fig. 5: Estimated processing latency vs CPU utilization.
-Using the measured latency values under different CPU utilization, we build a 3-order polynomial curve to estimate the processing latency under any utilization.
+Fig. 5: (a) Estimated processing latency vs CPU utilization.
+Using the measured latency values under different CPU utilization, we build a 3-order polynomial curve to estimate the processing latency under any utilization; (b)Comparing the latency of LaTS, round-robin and resource-aware task scheduler at a low frame rate of 1fps with high resource heterogeneity.

-Apache Storm provides two task schedulers: the round-robin scheduler and the resource-aware scheduler.
-The round-robin scheduler is the default Storm scheduler.
+Apache Storm provides two task schedulers: the round-robin scheduler and the resource-aware scheduler [26].
+The roundrobin scheduler is the default Storm scheduler.
 It allocates bolts to computing nodes in a round-robin fashion, oblivious of the bolt resource demand and the available node resource.
 It may allocate, for example, a computation intensive task on a node that is short of CPU cycles, leading to long execution latency.
-To address the problem with the roundrobin scheduler, the resource-aware scheduler [26] selects a node with the most available CPU resource and fills it up before assigning any task to any other node.
-Here, users estimate the available CPU resource on each node as well as the requested CPU resource for each bolt at the compile time.
+To address the problem with the roundrobin scheduler, the resource-aware scheduler selects a node with the most available CPU resources and fills it up before assigning any task to any other node.
+Here, users estimate the available CPU resources on each node as well as the requested CPU resource for each bolt at the compile time.
 Without a reliable estimation mechanism, it can either lead to resource waste (by overestimating the requested CPU) or result in resource contention (by overestimating the available CPU).
 Furthermore, neither round-robin nor resource-aware scheduler considers GPU scheduling.